segmentio/action-destinations/docs/actions_tester.md

 ### Prerequesites

-Before beginning this guide, it is reccomended to have followed the steps in the [Creation Flow](./create.md)
+Before beginning this guide, it is recommended to have followed the steps in the [Creation Flow](./create.md)

 You will also need a valid account on the Segment app (free tier is fine) which can be created at https://app.segment.com